-Depending on specification, your tourer may be fitted with an Alde Flow continuous hot water system.
+Depending on specification, your tourer may be fitted with an Alde 3030 Plus appliance featuring continuous hot water.

-The Flow works in conjunction with the Alde 3020HE appliance, and can provide a continuous supply of heated water, at flow rates of up to 3.5 litres per minute, until the cold water supply is exhausted.
+The 3030 Plus can provide a continuous supply of heated water, at flow rates of up to 3.5 litres per minute, until the cold water supply is exhausted.

-To use the Flow, ensure that the Flow is enabled in the 'installed accessories' section of the Alde control panel, and then select BOOST as the desired water temperature, on either the Alde controller or via Swift Command, depending on which method is being used to control the heating system.
-For optimum performance and continuous hot water, both gas and 3kw electric power should be used together.
+To use the feature, select BOOST as the desired water temperature, on either the Alde controller or via Swift Command, depending on which method is being used to control the heating system.
+For optimum performance and continuous hot water, both gas and 3kW electric should be used together.

-Once BOOST is selected, the flow will operate for 30 minutes.
-After this time if further continuous flow of hot water is required, select BOOST again.
+Once boost is selected, the continuous hot water will operate for 30 minutes.
+After this time if further continuous hot water is required, select BOOST again.

-Further details of the Flow can be found at: https://bit.ly/3QfBlpq
+Further details can be found at:

+https://bit.ly/3QfBlpg